DavidFW1960/bom_forecast/README.md

 - **monitored_conditions** (*Required*): A list of the conditions to monitor.

 ## Alternate Install
-Download my [weather.yaml](https://github.com/DavidFW1960/bom_forecast/blob/master/weather.yaml) package and install in your /config/packages folder.
+Download my [weather.yaml](https://github.com/DavidFW1960/bom_forecast/blob/master/weather.yaml) package (NOTE: The Template sensors as of 0.115.x have deprecated the entity_id.
+If you are using HA prior to 0.115.x there is an older weather pre0.115.s.yaml file you can use) and install in your /config/packages folder.
 Make sure your configuration.yaml includes packages folder.
 You will also need to download [bom_icons.zip](https://github.com/DavidFW1960/bom_forecast/blob/master/bom_icons.zip) in order to be able to create the lovelace cards looking like this:

 ![BOM Forecast Card](bom_forecast.png)